Nontrivial constitutive laws and unified structures in constrained BF theory: Signal geometry

 relating $B$ to the Hodge dual of the field strength $F$; see~\cite{Hehl_Obukhov:2003,Hehl:2004zz} for details on electromagnetism.
 Gravity appears to instead require

 This reproduces the usual Einstein-Cartan formalism, and allows the connection to be entirely integrated out, purely leaving the (co)frame, viz.~the metric, as usual in Palatini formalism.

 The excitation was preemptively labeled $B$, so that the premetric Lagrangian~\eqref{eq:excitation_lagrangian} would immediately relate to BF theory.
 The distinction is only that in BF theory the excitation is taken as a separate dynamical field, and without any additional potential it would produce a purely topological theory (viz.~fixing $F=0$ via the Lagrange multiplier $B$), while in the premetric formalism, the constitutive law $B=\kappa(F)$ is generally postulated and the excitation is eliminated in favor of the field strength $F$.
 The difference between~\eqref{eq:constitutive_gauge} and~\eqref{eq:constitutive_gravity} is a fundamental dynamical distinction between gauge theory and gravity, and the main topic of interest here.
 It allows to go further, and define what is meant by gravity or gauge theory in any manifold setting.
 As a rephrasing alone, it would be tautologous, but the emphasis is on the structural setup.
-So, any prototype theory of gravity requires, up to equivalent descriptions, \begin{enumerate} \item The connection $\omega_{ab}$ on the frame bundle $F(M)$, adapted to an inner product $\eta$, \item The excitation $B$, reduced entirely to the coframe (hyper)surface basis $*(e^a\wedge e^b)$. \end{enumerate} These are essentially requirements that all gravitational quantities are immediately related to spacetime or the underlying manifold.
+So, any prototype theory of gravity requires, up to equivalent descriptions, \begin{enumerate} \item The connection $\omega_{ab}$ on the frame bundle $F(M)$, adapted to an inner product $\eta$, \item The excitation $B$, reduced to the coframe (hyper)surface basis $*(e^a\wedge e^b)$. \end{enumerate} These are essentially requirements that all gravitational quantities are immediately related to spacetime or the underlying manifold.
 The physically relevant case works around $G=SO(1,3)$, but generally, any other $G$-subbundle defines a gravitational theory with a different sense of relativity.
-Internal gauge theory then introduces connections on a separate principal bundle.
+Internal gauge theory, that is electromagnetism and Yang-Mills theory in specific, then introduces connections on a separate principal bundle, and would require \begin{enumerate} \item The connection $A$ on a separate principal bundle $B$, \item The excitation $B$, reduced to dual field strength $*F$. \end{enumerate} The physically relevant structure group is the Standard Model gauge group, but arbitrary (even non-compact) Lie groups can be considered.
+Note that the distinction between (internal) gauge theory and gravity has a fundamentally geometric component as the theories apply to different sectors, and is not contingent on the presence of e.g.~first class constraints.
+The definition of ``gauge theory'' in general can be made precise in various formulations, see e.g.~Trautman~\cite{Trautman:1980,Trautman:1982}, but taken literally, gravity and gauge theory still differ in both the (dynamical) field content and the symmetry content, as discussed in this section.
+These differences are not as consequential when considering either only in the sense of field theory, but are a subtle obstruction for unification, as it is not clear how (or if at all) the difference or change in geometry should be handled or eliminated.